-My own feeling does not deceive me either, because MANTRAS have always existed and will always exist.
+My own feeling does not deceive me either, because mantras have always existed and will always exist.
 These are sounds that vibrate through the universe since ancient times and were received and delivered by self-realized, wise people (Rishis) in the deepest meditation.
 I am infinitely grateful that I have come in touch with these sounds of the Divine, Existence.

 MANTRAS are part of my daily life.
 And, strictly speaking, there is no beginning and no end.
-It is a constant hovering and vibrating in the world of MANTRAS.
-Maybe this sounds a bit strange to you, but for me the sounds of the MANTRA are a way to find myself.
+It is a constant hovering and vibrating in the world of mantras.
+Maybe this sounds a bit strange to you, but for me the sounds of the mantras are a way to find myself.
 And this path, which is actually not a real path, but a retreat, has something calming, peaceful.
 Are not we ourselves without beginning and without end?

-My personal MANTRA accompanies me almost uninterruptedly.
+My personal mantra accompanies me almost uninterruptedly.
 I sing and feel it quietly in me.
 But if I have to focus on words, like now, or talk to someone, then I do not sing it.
 But it's in me and resonates.
-I find that very healing and I am convinced that MANTRAS can heal.
+I find that very healing and I am convinced that mantras can heal.
 These sounds are nothing but energy and vibration.
 And it's well known what energies and vibrations can accomplish!

-So I keep repeating my MANTRA.
+So I keep repeating my mantra.
 This is also called Japa.
 Very often and above all in the morning I sing it loudly too.
 That gives me a special boost of joy and energy for the day!

 MANTRAS can be recited either speaking, whispering, singing (Kirtan), writing or mentally - at any time and for meditation.
 I also love singing bowl meditation.
 Each singing bowl has its own soul that wants to be awakened.
-One of my singing bowls has exactly the same tone as my vocals with the MANTRA "OM".
+One of my singing bowls has exactly the same tone as my vocals with the mantra "OM".
 This is a special experience for me every morning.
-I not only rub and hear the singing bowl, but I sing the MANTRA, I hear it and together with the singing bowl I form a single, vibrating body of sound.
+I not only rub and hear the singing bowl, but I sing the OM, I hear it and together with the singing bowl I form a single, vibrating body of sound.

-For me, MANTRAS are the sound energy that make me whole.
+For me, mantras are the sound energy that make me whole.
 I use the word "whole" rather than "heal" to show you what healing really means to me.
 By "healing" I mean that all the scattered energies in me are put together again.
-Singing, reciting, writing and listening to MANTRAS ... these are all processes that give me harmony again.
+Singing, reciting, writing and listening to mantras ... these are all processes that give me harmony again.
 I feel joy and love.
-MANTRAS are a great gift!
+Mantras are a great gift!
 It is said that MANTRA YOGA is one of the most powerful, simplest and fastest ways to self-fulfillment.
 Self-realization of my own nature.
 Connection with the infinite.
 Although I cannot say that I have completely self-realized, but I feel how everything grows in me.
 And when I sing the OM with devotion, then I really feel connected to the infinite existence.
-Each MANTRA does something different in me and I want to share that experience with you.
-Maybe you have similar experiences already, if you already deal with MANTRAS.
+Each mantra does something different in me and I want to share that experience with you.
+Maybe you have similar experiences already, if you already deal with mantras.
 Maybe I can still inspire you because I see something from a different perspective.
 Maybe I can learn something from you, too.
 I would be happy to hear from you.
-Above all, I also want to reach people for whom MANTRAS are still new.
-To lead a life in the world of MANTRAS is simply wonderful and valuable.
+Above all, I also want to reach people for whom mantras are still new.
+To lead a life in the world of mantras is simply wonderful and valuable.

 ॐ हरी ओ HARI OM हरी ओ ॐ